 The Nation of Domination is a Professional Wrestling Power Stable that began in USWA in 1996 before being adopted by the then WWF at the tail end of the New Generation Era during and ended in mid-1998.
-Formed and led by Faarooq, the NOD was a black supremacist-themed group with similar themes to the New Black Panther Party and the Nation of Islam.
+The USWA version was lead by white rappers PG-13.
+The WWF version was formed and led by Faarooq, the NOD was a black supremacist-themed group with similar themes to the New Black Panther Party and the Nation of Islam.

 After WrestleMania XIV, Faarooq's role as leader was usurped by Maivia, now going by "the Rock", and he was attacked and kicked out by the other members.
 The group dropped the militant attitudes and renamed themselves The Nation.
 Kama would become The Godfather and Owen Hart would become a member.

 Owen would leave the Nation months later and "retire" after he injured Dan Severn in a match.
 D'Lo and Henry, both jealous of the Rock and the Godfather's popularity with the fans, would kick both of them out a week later.
 The Nation was no more and D'Lo and Henry's partnership ended with Henry turning Heel on D'Lo months later.

 - Angry Black Man: Faarooq, very serious, very stern, did not tolerate failure lightly.

 - Arch-Enemy: Under Faarooq's leadership, it was Ahmed Johnson.
 Under the Rock's, it was D-Generation X. The Disciples of Apocalypse and the Los Boricuas overall due to the group leaders being former nation members.